-Building on knowledge acquired in ECON 201 and 202, students will undertake an analysis of the economic factors that have given rise to the formation of urban centers.
-Primarily using American cities, we will discuss what makes them unique, and study urban problems such as poverty, crime, homelessness and housing conditions, traffic congestion and urban growth.
-As part of the course requirements, students will also participate in a community engagement activity that meets identified community needs.
-Students reflect on the service activity (20 hours) that meets identified community needs.
+Prerequisites: A grade of C or higher in ECON 201, 202.
+Students will undertake an analysis of the economic factors that have given rise to the formation of urban centers.
+We will discuss what makes them unique, and study urban problems such as poverty, crime, homelessness and housing conditions, traffic congestion and urban growth.
+Students will also participate in a community engagement activity and reflect on this service (20 hours).
 Students reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, a deeper understanding of community concerns, and an enhanced sense of civic responsibility.

-ECON 375.
-Industrial Organization and Public Policy (3-3-0) [Formerly ECON 375W, not equivalent]
+ECON 372.
+Economic Development Theory and Policy (3-3-0) [Formerly ECON 410, equivalent]